seyong2/portfolio/docs/data-science/nlp/word2vec.md

 y_label = tf.compat.v1.placeholder(tf.float32, shape=(None, len(unique_words)))
 ```

-With our input data prepared, **the next step is to define the projection layer** (recall that skip-gram is a two-layer model).
+With our input data prepared, **the next step is to define the projection layer**.
 In this layer, **the one-hot vector is multiplied by a weight matrix**, converting it into a dense vector.
 This weight matrix is commonly known as the **input embedding matrix**.
 The dense vector produced has a lower dimensionality than the original one-hot vector, enabling more efficient encoding of semantic information.

-For this example, we want the embedding matrix to be two-dimensional, making it easier to visualize the matrix later.
+The input embedding matrix has dimensions of $$V\times N$$ where $$V$$ is the vocabulary size and $$N$$ is the embedding size.
+The choice of $$N$$ depends on how rich we want the embeddings to be- higher dimensions capture more information but require more data and computation.
+For this example, I'll set the embedding size to two, making it easier to visualize the matrix later.
+The result is a dense vector of shape $$(1\times N)$$ represents the word embedding of the target word.

 ```python
 # define dimension for word embedding